Quantum Nonlocality under Latency Constraints: Latency-Constrained (LC) Games

 \subsection{Examples: distributed games}

 In this section, we present examples of LC games where classical and quantum strategies have different winning probabilities.
 The examples we consider are ``distributed'' variants of well-known nonlocal games, specifically the CHSH game and the magic square game.
 While the original versions involve only two parties, the distributed variants feature three parties, with two of them collectively playing the role of a single party from the original game.
-Although this may appear to complicate the task, we allow communication according to a connectivity graph, enabling these two parties to communicate via a quantum strategy as defined in \Cref{dfn:graph_quantum}.
-We show that the three parties can achieve the quantum value of the original games.
-Our example not only separates classical and quantum strategies for LC games but also distinguishes quantum strategies with and without communication.
+This complicates the task, but we allow communication between these two parties.
+We show that the three parties together can achieve the quantum value of the original games, thereby demonstrating the use of communication in a quantum strategy.